ut-ras/Rasware/README.md

 3. Enter your forked repo's url, and press enter

 ### Compile and run RASDemo ###
-1. Open Rasware2013/RASDemo/RASDemo.uvproj with Keil uVision.
+1. Open Rasware/RASDemo/RASDemo.uvproj with Keil uVision.
 This is an example project we made to demostrate how to get a lot of useful peripherals working with the Launchpad, like motors and line sensors.
 2. With the Launchpad plugged into your computer, in Keil do Project->Build Target and then Flash->Download.
 This compiles and loads the project onto the Launchpad.
 3. Open PuTTY and connect to the board
 1. Click the "serial" radio button
 2. Under "serial line" type "COM#" where # was the COM port number shown in the Device Manager
 3. Under "speed" type "115200"
-4. Under "Saved Settings" type "Rasware2013" and then click "Save".
+4. Under "Saved Settings" type "Rasware" and then click "Save".
 5. Now the settings are saved in PuTTY.
-In the future, just open PuTTY and double click "Rasware2013" under "Saved Settings".
+In the future, just open PuTTY and double click "Rasware" under "Saved Settings".

 ### Committing code back to the repo ###
 1. While in the directory, right click and select Git Commit